Bruk04/d2lastpicker/README.md

 # d2lastpicker
 TODO:

--- (Potential) bug where incorrect hero jmay be given (sometimes suggests heroes with - winrates)
+-- (Potential) bug where incorrect hero may be given (sometimes suggests heroes with - winrates)

 --Create table of images to be referenced in React code